andrew-levy/swiftui-react-native/docs/docs/03-API/05-Providers/01-SwiftUIRoot.md

 ---
 ---

 Provides global context to the app.
-Wrap your app in a `SwiftUIRoot` to access environment variables like `colorScheme`.
+Wrap your app in a `SwiftUIRoot` to access environment values like `colorScheme`.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';